Ecotoxicity: Plasticizers

-Phthalates and BPA date back to the 1920s and 1930s.
-Phthalates have been applied as polyvinyl chloride (PVC) additives since 1926, but were also used for health care purposes as insect repellents and cercaricides.
-BPA is present in most aquatic environments, entering water systems through landfills and sewage treatment plant runoff, resulting in the bioaccumulation of aquatic organisms.
-These endocrine disrupters are a large group of chemicals that enter into the aquatic environment through the manufacturing of various industrial and consumer products, agriculture and food/drug processing, waste water treatment plants, and human waste.
-Phthalate esters are common additives that soften and make PVC more flexible.
-It is used in many everyday items such as medical devices, packaging for fragrances and cosmetics, ropes and varnishes, in plastic used to wrap food, and shower curtains.
-These Phthalate esters have been found in water, air, sediment, and in gulfs and rivers around the world, Giam et al. as cited by.
-Phalates and BPA affect reproduction in animal groups such as Molluscs, crustaceans, amphibians and fish.
-Most of these plasticizers affect hormone systems.
-Some phthalates have even larger pathways of disruption.
-Phthalates and BPA have been proven to affect development and reproduction in a variety of species.
-Disturbances include changes in the number of offspring produced and reduced hatching success.
-In amphibians for example, phthalates and BPA disrupt thyroid functioning, which in turn impacts larval development.
-Molluscs, crustaceans, and amphibians appear to be more responsive than fish, with most effects being induced in low concentration ranges, with the exception of disrupted spermatogenesis in fish in the low range.
-A Phthalate referred to as diethyl phthalate (DEP) enters the aquatic environment through industries that manufacture cosmetics, plastics and many commercial products that pose hazards to aquatic organisms and human health.
-Through exposing an adult male common Carp (Cyprinus carpio) to LC50 doses, it was evident that bioaccumulation of DEP in the testis, liver, brain, gills and muscle tissue was present.
-Fish exposed to 20 ppm of DEP became drowsy and discolored during the onset of the fourth week.
-Sources of DEP contamination and accumulation in humans include cosmetic products and dietary meat of fish, Persky et al. This DEP acts as a cosmetic ingredient and vehicle for fragrances, both which come in contact with the skin.
-Many countries around the world practice sewage fed fisheries, where waste waters are used for the purpose of culturing fish.
-Endocrine disruption and a presence of phthalate residue is highly likely to be observable in these sewage fed fish.
-This is particularly true when waste water from various industries and garbage containing DEP are released into these waters.
-Through a DEP treatment with Cyprinus carpio, liver size was observed to increase and testis size decreased.
-In fish muscle, ALT and AST activities decreased due to DEP treatment.
-Like many toxic chemicals, DEP has been known to affect metabolic enzyme profiles and phosphates and transaminases activities, Ghorpade et al. as cited by.
-A decrease in immunity of M. rosenbergii after exposure to DEP was also noted.
-Given that certain biological effects occur due to chemical concentrations found in plasticizers used in the laboratory coincide with concentrations present in the environment, certain wildlife species must be negatively impacted.
+Phthalates and BPA have been in use since the 1920s and 1930s.
+Phthalates have served as additives in polyvinyl chloride (PVC) since 1926, but were also used in healthcare as insect repellents and cercaricides.
+BPA is now present in most aquatic environments, entering water systems through landfills and sewage treatment plant runoff, leading to its bioaccumulation in aquatic organisms.
+These chemicals, known as endocrine disruptors, reach aquatic environments through the manufacturing of industrial and consumer products, agriculture, food and drug processing, wastewater treatment plants, and human waste.

+Phthalate esters, common additives that soften and make PVC more flexible, are found in many everyday items such as medical devices, packaging for fragrances and cosmetics, ropes, varnishes, plastic food wraps, and shower curtains.
+Phthalate esters have been detected in water, air, sediment, and in bodies of water worldwide (Giam et al.).
+Both phthalates and BPA affect reproduction in animals, including mollusks, crustaceans, amphibians, and fish, primarily by disrupting hormone systems.
+Some phthalates have even broader pathways of disruption, affecting development and reproduction in multiple species.
+Impacts include changes in offspring production and reduced hatching success.
+For example, in amphibians, phthalates and BPA disrupt thyroid function, affecting larval development.
+Mollusks, crustaceans, and amphibians are generally more sensitive to these chemicals than fish, though disrupted spermatogenesis has been observed in fish at low concentrations.

+One specific phthalate, diethyl phthalate (DEP), enters aquatic environments through industries that produce cosmetics, plastics, and various commercial products, posing hazards to aquatic organisms and human health.
+Studies have shown that bioaccumulation of DEP occurs in the tissues of fish, such as the common carp (Cyprinus carpio), including the testis, liver, brain, gills, and muscle.
+After four weeks of exposure to 20 ppm of DEP, the carp became drowsy and discolored.
+DEP contamination also poses risks to humans through contact with cosmetics and consumption of fish.
+In countries that practice sewage-fed fisheries, where wastewater is used to culture fish, endocrine disruption and the presence of phthalate residues are highly likely.
+This risk increases when wastewater from industries containing DEP is released into these environments.
+In fish, DEP exposure has been linked to increased liver size, decreased testis size, and altered enzyme activities (ALT and AST).
+Additionally, DEP has been found to decrease the immunity of M. rosenbergii after exposure.
+Given that concentrations of plasticizers used in laboratory settings are similar to those found in the environment, it is likely that wildlife species are negatively affected.